-NHI reserves the right to investigate any claims made by NHI members against a PCP, in regard to unnecessary charges.
+NHI reserves the right to investigate any claims made by NHI members against a PCP in regard to unnecessary charges.
 In such cases the NHI personnel will conduct an investigation and will ask the PCP for relevant information.
-The PCP director is expected to facilitate such investigations.
-The NHI will produce a report and actions to be taken will be given to PCP in the next 15 days after receiving the grievance.
+The PCP Administrator is expected to facilitate such investigations.
+The NHI will produce a report and actions to be taken will be given to PCP and copied to the CEO in the next 15 days after receiving the grievance.
 The PCP will have 15 days to respond to such recommendations.